rust-lang/rfcs/text/3519-arbitrary-self-types-v2.md

 ## Motivation for the arbitrary self types feature overall

-Originally, "arbitrary self types" was built to allow self types of `Pin<&mut Self>` and similar types as part of async Rust work.
-At that time, certain types - `Pin`, but also `Rc`, `Box` etc. - became hard coded such that they could be supported as self types.
-That's been sufficient for many use-cases including async Rust, but it's resulted in these built-in smart pointer types having greater powers (in stable Rust) than user-contributed smart pointers, an undesirable state.
+The Rust async work identified a need to allow `self` types of `Pin<&mut Self>` (and similar).
+At that time, certain types - `Pin`, `Rc`, `Box` etc. - became hard coded in stable Rust as valid `self` types.
+That's been sufficient for many use-cases including async Rust, but this special power is currently restricted to these hard-coded types.

 Since then, other use-cases have become clear where crates need to make their own smart pointer types with similar powers.